EPN Breakfast - November 19, 2019. The Future of Wildlife Conservation: Funding Strategies for the State of Ohio

 10:00 a.m.
 Session 1 Topic: Wildlife access and engagement

-Engagement in wildlife-related recreation is an important driver of support for conservation and establishing funding mechanisms.
+Access and engagement in wildlife-related recreation is an important driver of support for conservation and establishing funding mechanisms.
 However, not all people have the same type of access to wildlife-based recreation.
 Differences in access and engagement often stem from where people live and the social influences on their lives.
-This session will be informed by a brief expert panel and accompanying Q&A session then move into a focus-group/small group discussion format to identify what drives (or limits) participation in wildlife-based recreation, and what partnerships could be developed to address unresolved questions on the path ahead.
-Significant blocks of time, as well as a rotation of individual participants in the workshop space, will be provided for participants to engage in a rotating set of questions and with attendees from various backgrounds.
-Information gathered from this session will be recorded and used to inform the Terrestrial Wildlife Ecology Lab at Ohio State and the Ohio Division of Wildlife.
+This first workshop session, informed by the EPN Breakfast Keynote presentations by Wecker and Edelson, will take the form of individual reflections and small group discussions to identify what drives (or limits) participation in wildlife-based recreation, and what partnerships could be developed to address unresolved questions on the path ahead.

-Breadth, and depth of responsibility that agencies and NGOs assume for wildlife conservation has increased over time while financial resources to meet rising costs have remained static or declined.
+The breadth, and depth of responsibility that agencies and NGOs assume for wildlife conservation has increased over time while financial resources to meet rising costs have remained static or declined.
 Wildlife conservation is still mostly funded by consumptive users whose interests center on games species and there are means to direct resources toward threatened and endangered species.
 In between, there are populations and communities of plants and animals that support nature-based recreation but benefit only indirectly from programs that support game or endangered species conservation.
 Alternative funding streams are proposed or being developed to address conservation needs of non-game / non-endangered species.
 New funding sources will affect how different user-groups influence conservation policy and decision-making.
-This session will employ Q&A, focus-group, or small group discussion to explore how different revenue streams can be leveraged to optimally deliver wildlife conservation to meet the needs and interests of wildlife and stakeholders.
-Information gathered from this session will be recorded and used to inform the Terrestrial Wildlife Ecology Lab at Ohio State and the Ohio Division of Wildlife.
+This second workshop session will explore these topic areas through individual reflections and a small group discussion format.

 The Ohio Division of Wildlife is working toward providing learning resources, connections, and hands-on opportunities tailored to people interested in sustainably harvesting (through hunting or fishing) and cooking their own wild game.
 This collection of diverse opportunities to learn new skills and connect with mentors and friends will be known as the Wild Ohio Harvest Community.
 The Wild Ohio Harvest Community will be a lifestyle and a community in which audiences of all kinds can feel comfortable choosing their own path to learning new skills and exploring their personal connection to the outdoors.